-That's why it's best to automate the entire process and ensure accurate timesheet conversion by investing in a time-tracking app like Timeero.
+That's why it's best to streamline the entire process and ensure accurate timesheet conversion by investing in a time-tracking app like Timeero.

 Timeero allows you to track hours efficiently and with no privacy concerns since the software activates when employees clock in and stops tracking time when they clock out.

-Automated Time Cards will give you a detailed insight into how many hours each employee worked.
-It's also possible to set up automatic clock-in, in case employees forget to do it themselves.
+Digital Time Cards will give you a detailed insight into how many hours each employee worked.
+It's also possible to set up clock-in and out reminders, in case employees forget to do it themselves.

 It's a set-it-and-forget-it approach that will help you save time, eliminate human error, and accurately reimburse your employees.